baohongz/CancerLinker/README.md

 # CancerNetwork
 Major Features:
+You can see the Video demo here
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ioyaTPani4A" frameborder="0" allowfullscreen></iframe>

 • The project gives a network visualization of the protein network comprising of different cancer study id's which are related based on their common genes.